tobielee/auto-lab-reminders/README.md

 # auto-lab-reminders

 This Python application allows users to set schedules in Google Sheets and send Google Calendar invites (emails) and MS Teams reminders based on the schedule.
 Accessing calendar data is done through Google API.
+Please read https://developers.google.com/identity/protocols/oauth2 to understand how access tokens work to use Google API.

 ## Requirements
+- A gmail account (to use gmail, google sheets, google calendar)

 - **Python Version**: Python >= 3.8
   - *Recommendation*: If you don't already have a valid version of Python, consider installing the latest version.